fergarrui/ethereum-graph-debugger/README.md

 # Example debug file

 This file is made as a demo to see what this debugger does at this stage.
-A function (`pushIf`) was executed in a test contract (the source code of the contract is in the left panel of the debug file).
 The file can be found here:  [Example debug file](http://htmlpreview.github.com/?https://raw.githubusercontent.com/fergarrui/ethereum-graph-debugger/master/examples/debug.html)

 # Existing tools
 There are already tools that allow you to debug Ethereum transactions (Solidity):